bkstamm67/personalSetups/README.md

 # Personal Setups

-Within this directory is some of my setups for my computers.
+Within this directory is some of my setups for my computers which I have picked up over time and gotten from other sources (other developers or web sites).
 Paths should be verified as they can change.
 As for setting up the environment & download applications, there are several helpful web pages, and here are some I think are really great:

 ## General Overview
 - [Setting up a new macOS for development](https://www.taniarascia.com/setting-up-a-brand-new-mac-for-development/)